HayleyMcHugh/employee-tracker/README.md

 ---
 1. Run `npm install` to install all dependencies
 2. Run `schema.sql` in MySQLWorkbench or terminal
-3. Run `seeds.sql` in MySQLWorkbench or terminal
+3. Run `seed.sql` in MySQLWorkbench or terminal

 ## Usage